Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Employers need not keep such records for exempt employees.
 It may be beneficial, however, to do so, since such records are evidence of wages and hours, and can be called into question should a suit be brought alleging inappropriate pay or scheduling activities.

-Some companies require all employees, exempt and non-exempt to use the same type of forms for recording hours and wages.
+Some companies require all employees, exempt and non-exempt, to use the same type of forms for recording hours and wages.
 Others have separate forms for exempt employees.
 One such form is commonly referred to as an exception report.
 This report indicates exempt employees’ normal working hours and is provided to such employees every pay period.
-If the employees have deviated from the indicated schedule, they are given the opportunity to make changes on the form to reflect the deviations.
+If the employees have deviated from the indicated schedule, they are allowed to make changes on the form to reflect the deviations.
 The form is signed whether changes were made or not.